astroryan97/asteroid_lightcurves/README.md

 ## How to Play

-Download the one of the .exe files for the current build state.
+Download the one of the .zip files for the current build state and extract it.
+Then start the application.

 ______________________________________________________________________________
 Developed with Unreal Engine 4.27